rajfal/rajfal.github.io/about.md

 One of my key strengths is posing questions that uncover what drives business systems and the people using them.

-<b>However, as of early 2017</b>, I left the Relational world for good and I ventured out into the world of Connected semantic databases and graphs.
+<b>However, as of early 2017</b>, I left the Relational world to venture out into the universe of Connected semantic databases and graphs.

 <b>The technology I am exploring right now is Neo4j, and hence this is what Graphspace is all about.</b>